bajra recipes | pearl millet recipes | indian bajra recipe collection

 Bajra is a replacement of rice when you want to make your dishes much healthy.
 A wholesome khichdi is not only filling but also warms your heart and is better for your health.
 To make khichdi with bajra, it first needs to be soaked overnight to hasten the cooking process.
 Soaking results in softening of the grain which in turn makes the cooking process much faster.

 There are many variations of khichdi that can be made with bajra like the ones mentioned below.
 Not only that, you can even experiment with different vegetables and dals along with it, to make it taste even better!
+Enjoy these Bajra recipes for dinner.

 Top 7 Bajra Snacks